 You know, I would really hate it if I became too dependent on GPS.
 And it is only good if there's no cloud cover.
 These days we get over that problem by triangulating with telco towers.
 I don't think army issued GPS direction-finders have a SIM card in them.

-One of our very first OCS topo exercise involved finding out our "natural drift tendency" or NDT.
+One of our very first OCS topo exercise involved discovering our own "natural drift tendency" or NDT.
 Did you know that we don't all walk in a straight line when our eyes are closed?
-We tend to drift left or right, or in circles (as demonstrated hilariously in one episode of Myth Busters).
+We tend to drift left or right, or in circles (as demonstrated hilariously in one episode of Myth Busters on Youtube).

 Most topo sessions in the army happen at night.
 The reason is to use the cover of darkness to conceal movement.
 As such, our topo sessions/exercises almost always ended around the wee hours of the morning.
 By the time debriefing was over, it would be near 8 o'clock and after a shower and some hurried breakfast, it would be lesson time again at 9 or 10 am!
 That is why OCS can be tough: not getting enough sleep!